turingschool/front-end-curriculum/lessons/module-3/redux-sagas.md

 different necessary actions.
 Redux needs middlware to create a check point between firing off an action and hitting a reducer.
-There are many different Redux middleware libraries for performing familiar tasks such as logging, asychronous API call, and routing, just to name a few.
+There are many different Redux middleware libraries for performing familiar tasks such as logging, asynchronous API call, and routing, just to name a few.

 If you dig into the docs, you'll see an example of handrolling what middlware is doing behind the scenes.
 It looks something like this: